Bronchiectasis is a disease in which the large airways in the lungs are damaged. This causes the airways to become wider.

 Exams and Tests

-When listening to the chest with a stethoscope, the doctor may hear small clicking, bubbling, wheezing, rattling, or other sounds, usually in the lower lungs.
+The health care provider will perform a physical exam.
+When listening to the chest with a stethoscope, the provider may hear small clicking, bubbling, wheezing, rattling, or other sounds, usually in the lower lungs.

 - Aspergillosis precipitin test (to check for signs of an allergic reaction to fungus)